Unemployed at 40, 45, 50

 But know you are not alone in unemployment: Countless people have faced similar problems from unemployment and found a path back into a stronger life.
 No matter how impossible it may feel, know this:

 Nothing is impossible, the word itself says ‘I’m possible’!

 The more it means you have to switch up what you are doing to be even more yourself.

-But since midlife transformation is all about change and flexibility: a person can often shift in surprising manners to better improve their employment situation.
+But since a midlife transformation is all about change and flexibility: a person can often shift in surprising manners to better improve their employment situation.
 Ironically it is possible to use your midlife crisis to help improve your work situation!

 Understand part of the process is PATIENCE, to give yourself time to re-adjust to yourself.
 It takes three months for your emotional state to come to balance after a major change like this.
 For many people, it can be a year or two in the process of redefining themselves.
 So Patience is key.
-Quite a bit of the above advice is geared to help a person make it thru a longer duration of an unemployment situation.
-If you try to rush to find a new job, conditions won’t change, nor, will you change your habits and patterns for later when it happens again.
+Quite a bit of the above advice is geared to help a person make it through a longer duration of an unemployment situation.
+If you try to rush to find a new job, conditions won’t change, nor will you change your habits and patterns for later when it happens again.
 Chances are you will experience unemployment again, so it’s best to pace yourself and get some good habits under your belt the first time around.

-So you have to use the unemployment as an opportunity to grow and change yourself to be a more aware person.
+So you have to use unemployment as an opportunity to grow and change yourself to be a more aware person.
 Once you get it down, you will discover flexibility.
 Then as your life unfolds in the future, you will shift as needed and change your jobs more fluidly to always be in the balance between yourself and society.